Layerex/osu-cleaner-cli/README.md

   --delete-skin-elements
   --delete-storyboard-elements
   --delete-all

+If no arguments or only file path specified, script will start in interactive mode.
 ```
-If no arguments or only file path specified script will start in interactive mode.